khuyentran1401/rich-dataframe/README.md

 * **col_limit : int, optional**
     Number of columns to show, by default `10`
 * **first_rows : bool, optional**
     Whether to show first n rows or last n rows, by default `True`.
-If this is set to False, show last n rows.
+If this is set to `False`, show last n rows.
 * **first_cols : bool, optional**
-    Whether to show first n columns or last n columns, by default True.
+    Whether to show first n columns or last n columns, by default `True`.
 If this is set to `False`, show last n rows.
 * **delay_time : int, optional**
     How fast is the animation, by default `5`.
 Increase this to have slower animation.